-Supervising Social Workers are responsible for ensuring that the care offered to children in foster care meets the required standards.
-Supervising Social Workers will visit and telephone the foster carer regularly.
-Visits to the foster carers take place at a minimum of four weekly intervals.
+SSWs are responsible for ensuring that the care offered to children in foster care meets the required standards.
+SSWs visit and telephone the foster carer regularly.

+Visits to the foster carers take place at a minimum of monthly.
 These can be increased as assessed need determines.
-As part of the monitoring of the work of foster carers, there will be at least one unannounced visit by the Supervising Social Worker to the foster carer's home per year.
+As part of the monitoring of the work of foster carers, there will be at least one unannounced visit by the SSW to the foster carer's home per year.